KeithIMyers/chromiumos-docs/security_review_howto.md

     meeting.
 Note that it is generally the responsibility of the feature owner to drive the review process to a conclusion.
 However, the security reviewer should strive for clear communication on what remains to be addressed at any point in the process.
+As you have probably realized by now, the *Launch-Security* flag gets flipped between *Needs-Info* and *Review-Requested* as the review progresses, always keeping track of who's responsible for the next action.
+8. We're aiming to acknowledge a *Review-Requested* flag within seven days.
+    This doesn't mean the review needs to be completed in seven days.
+    *Review-Requested* means "the feature team has done everything they thought they had to, and now they need input from the security team".
+It doesn't mean "we solemnly swear the feature is 100% complete".
+Therefore, what we're aiming to do within seven days is to unblock the feature team by letting them know what the next step is.
+As explained in this list, the next step could be more documentation, or an updated or more robust implementation.
+    In any of those cases, or if the feature is not really ready for review, flip the review flag to *Needs-Info* and explain what's missing.
-6. Once everything looks good, flip the review flag to *Launch-Security-Yes*.
+9. Once everything looks good, flip the review flag to *Launch-Security-Yes*.
     Document conclusions and aspects that were specifically evaluated in the security review in a bug comment.
 You can use the [review framework] to structure this.
 The information in the comment is useful for future